-Just 44 kilometres from the Adelaide CBD in the Adelaide Hills, Mawson Green at Meadows offers an alternative to the suburban living that is now common place in the hills district centre of Mount Barker.
+Located 44 kilometres from the Adelaide CBD in the Adelaide Hills, Mawson Green at Meadows offers an alternative to the suburban living that is now commonplace in the hills district centre of Mount Barker.
 At approximately 200 allotments Mawson Green is a mid-scale development relative to Devine's other projects.
 The community directly adjoins the main street of Meadows which features bakeries, cafes, a convenience store and a nearby school and sporting clubs.
-As at 31 December 2019, 130 allotments at Mawson Green have been sold.
+As at 31 December 2020, over 150 allotments at Mawson Green have been sold